0xEigenLabs/0xEigenLabs.github.io/src/index.md

 ## Introduction

+Eigen Network: A Proof Market To Scale Fully Onchain Applications.

-Eigen Network builds the general-purpose zkVM with native privacy-preserving technology support on its modular proof system.
+We build the general-purpose zkVM with natively support for fully onchain computation on its modular proof system.

 ### Source Code